googleapis/api-linter/docs/rules/0131/request-name-required.md

 ---
 rule:
   aip: 131
-  name: [core, '0131', request-required-fields]
+  name: [core, '0131', request-name-required]
   summary: Get RPCs must have a `name` field in the request.
-permalink: /131/request-required-fields
+permalink: /131/request-name-required
 redirect_from:
-  - /0131/request-required-fields
+  - /0131/request-name-required
 ---

 # Get methods: Name field